 This tower is unusual because it is strengthened by a stone buttress at the base, which is thought to have been added at a later stage.
 It is the only Round Tower in Ireland to still retain its original cap.

-Our local GAA Club is named after the Round Tower – ‘Round Tower GAA Club’ and many other clubs and schools have the symbol of a Round Tower in their crest.
+Our local GAA Club is named after the Round Tower – ‘Round Tower GAA Club’.
+Many other clubs and schools have the symbol of a Round Tower in their crest.

 If you are ever in the area drop by and get a photo!